hotwire-django/turbo-django/experiments/reminders/README.md

 This repository contains a demonstration of [Hotwire](https://hotwired.dev), and how a site can be built using turbo-frames.

-To run this demo, after cloning the repository:
+To run this demo, you'll need to have [a redis server](https://redis.io/docs/getting-started/) running along side.

+For Mac and Linux this is trival, but on windows this will require installing [an ubuntu virtual machine](https://learn.microsoft.com/en-us/windows/wsl/install).
+See redis docs for details.

+Once your redis server is up and running along side, then you can clone the repository and get started:

 ```bash
 cd experiments/reminders